breakingdottech/breakingdottech/README.md

 A space where we break the system, hack the tech.

 Here you\'ll find:
-- Labs and walkthroughs for Kubernetes, Active Directory, cloud, Linux, and more
+- Labs and walkthroughs for Kubernetes Hacking, Active Directory Hacking, cloud hacking and more
 - Privilege escalation techniques across platforms
 - Real-world CTF and red team writeups
 - Tutorials on exploiting and defending complex environments